 From recruiting and onboarding to benefits administration and payroll, human resources (HR) software assists your company in every aspect of your employee life cycle.
 Individually, these programs can save you time and money.
-Together, they have the added benefit of giving your employees a single solution for all of their HR needs.
+Together, they have the added benefit of giving your employees a single solution for all their HR needs.

 Human Resources Information System